sarthak4115/Marvel-random-Image-Deck-of-cards/README.md

 ✔️ A great practice project for JavaScript learners

 🚀 How It Works
   * The script picks random images from an array of image URLs
   * It creates multiple card elements and appends them to the page
   * The images fit nicely using CSS styling
-🔥 Live Preview
-Want to see it in action?
-Click here (Add your GitHub Pages or Netlify link)

 🛠 Technologies Used
   * HTML5 🎨
   * CSS3 💅
   * JavaScript 🚀

 🎯 How to Use
-1. Clone this repository:
+  1. Clone this repository
   2. Enjoy the randomly generated image cards! 🎉

 💡 Future Enhancements
 🔹 Add a button to shuffle images
 🔹 Implement an image search feature